 Both times I was here, it was extremely peaceful and there are picnic tables where you can just site and relax, but if you look at the photo above, with the boulder area on the right hand side, that is where we hiked after we parked and it was also a very beautiful spot to sit and relax at.
 That boulder only took us about 5 minutes to get to.

-5) Lost River Gorge.
+5) Explore Lost River Gorge:

 When people visit this place, they often compare it to Flume Gorge (and vice versa), but if you happen to visit Beaver Pond, or Flume Gorge for that matter, you’ll find Lost River Gorge is extremely close to them (especially Beaver Pond).